We've winterized parts of the Trail, but it remains open all 12 months if the snow is manageable.

-At the Park Visitors Center (between the Castile entrance and The ANT parking lot), there is a single electric car charging station with two plugs.
+At the North End of the Park (near the pool), there is a single electric car charging station with two plugs.
 To use it, drivers must have the EV Connect app on their cell phones.

 The trail is ADA compliant.